Wandalen/wTools/module/core/strs_tools/task/task_plan.md

 ### Notes & Insights
 *   This task is being started because the previous task in `task_plan.md` was stuck.
+*   The test `unescaping_in_quoted_string` already exists and passes.
+The failing tests are `unescaping_empty_string` and `unescaping_unterminated_quote`.
+*   The fix for `unescaping_unterminated_quote` described in the plan seems to be already applied in `SplitFastIterator::next`, yet the test fails.
+This implies the bug is more subtle or located elsewhere.

 You are absolutely right to question them, and I apologize for jumping ahead to a fix.
 Analyzing the sanity of the tests is the correct next step.